matloff/fasteR/README.md

 ![alt text](https://raw.githubusercontent.com/matloff/fasteR/master/inst/images/NileOverTime.png)

-Looks like maybe 1912 or so.
+Looks like maybe 1912 or so was much lower than the rest.
 Is this an error?
 Or was there some big historical event then?
 This would require more than R to track down, but at least R can tell us which year or years correspond to the unusually low flow.
 Here is how:

 We see from the graph that the unusually low value was below 600.
 We can use R's **which** function to see when that occurred: